 When your cat does try to bite, you want to be careful not to reinforce the behavior.
 This may seem counter intuitive, but cats who are bored or looking for attention may actually enjoy (to some degree) any attention you give them.
 Yelling at your cat or using a squirt bottle on them gives them that attention and they may be more likely to repeat the behavior.
 Your best reaction is to not move or react at all as this isn’t what typical prey would do.
 Obviously if your cat does break skin, seek immediate medical attention to prevent an infection.

 What you can do is redirect your cat toward an appropriate toy.
 It can help to have toys nearby in places you spend a lot of time in case they are needed.
-You can also use toys to prevent play aggression by making sure your cat get gets adequate and stimulating play in.
-Make sure you play with them regularly and before the aggressive behavior starts as preventing it in the first place is the best solution.
+You can also use toys to prevent play aggression by ensuring your cat gets plenty of stimulating play in.
+Make sure you play with them before the aggressive behavior starts as preventing it in the first place is the best solution.

 Interactive play, or play between you and your cat, should be part of your daily routine.
 Exact play needs vary from cat to cat and depend on the cat’s age and personality, but a good rule of thumb is at least two (if not three) 15 minute play sessions per day spread through the day.
 While this may seem like a big ask, you will be rewarded with a happy cat and a reduction in play related aggression.